 FRONT FOG LAMPS ON

-If the fog lamps are turned on, this message will appear on the DIC.
-The message will clear after 10 seconds.
-See Fog Lamps on page 3-16 and Turn Signal/Multifunction Lever on page 3-7 for more information.
+This message displays if the fog lamps are turned on.
+The message clears after 10 seconds.
+See Fog Lamps on page 3-17 and Turn Signal/Multifunction Lever on page 3-7 for more information.

 FUEL LEVEL LOW